dcurrigan/web-scraping-challenge/README.md

 * [Status](#Status)

 # Project Intro
-This project covers the week 10 SQLAlchemy homework project - Surfs Up!
+This project covers the week 12 MongoDB and Webscraping homework project - Mission to Mars

 The project briefing was as follows: